How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 TIP #8 - THE MIDDLEMAN PROBLEM

-In many of his podcasts, they advise advises business buyers to avoid businesses being sold by business brokers and to prefer businesses being sold directly by the owner.
+In many of the above podcasts, they advise business buyers to avoid businesses being sold by business brokers and to prefer businesses being sold directly by the owner.

 Selling a business is a complicated affair.
 Most owners of small businesses have no idea of how really complicated it is and the millions of traps awaiting the unwary.
 If they have a good business broker or corporate finance firm acting for them, they've got a seasoned pro on their side.